ligato/docs/docs/plugins/db-plugins.md

 ```

 Key must contain instance prefix with a microservice label.
-This is so the plugin knows which portions of the configuration are applicable.
+This is so the plugin knows which portions of the configuration are applicable to it.
 All configuration data is stored internally in a local database.
-This allows one to compare events and respond with the correct 'previous' value for a given key.
+This allows one to compare events and respond with the correct `previous` value for a given key.

 ### Data state propagation

 Data types supporting status propagation (e.g. interfaces or bridge domains) can store their state in the filesystem.
-There is a field in the configuration file called `status-path` which must be set in order to store the status.
+There is a field in the configuration file called `status-path` which must be set in order to store status.
 Status data will be stored in JSON or YAML formats.

-Data will not be propagated if target path directory.

 [datasync-image]: ../img/user-guide/datasync_watch.png
 [datasync-publish-image]: ../img/user-guide/datasync_pub.png